Scripting interceptors

 }

-Note that this example requires to have the SocialSecurityNumberConfirmationView
+Note that this example requires the SocialSecurityNumberConfirmationView

 3. Set up a scripting interceptor for an Identity Provider